 FDRA is the footwear industry’s business and trade association.
 Founded in 1944, FDRA is governed and directed by footwear executives across the industry.
 It serves the full footwear supply chain and boosts the bottom lines of its members through innovative products, training and consulting on footwear design and development, sourcing and compliance, trade and customs, advocacy, and consumer and sales trend analysis for retailers selling shoes around the world.
 FDRA also runs the footwear industry’s weekly podcast Shoe-In Show featuring leading footwear executives and experts discussing key business trends.

 FDRA members range from small family-owned footwear businesses to multi-national footwear companies.
 Members include the majority of U.S. footwear manufacturers, brands, retailers and importers.
-In all, FDRA supports over 130 companies and 250 brands worldwide, representing 80% of total U.S. footwear sales, making it by far the largest and most respected American footwear trade and business association.
-Click here to learn more about how FDRA supports the industry.
+In all, FDRA supports over 130 companies and 250 brands worldwide, representing 95% of total U.S. footwear sales, making it by far the largest and most respected American footwear trade and business association.
+Learn more about how FDRA supports the industry.